Poliplex PE100 Pipe

 When any elastic material, including polyethylene, is extended by a longitudinal force it will simultaneously contract in the lateral direction.
 The ratio of the (smaller) transverse strain to the longitudinal strain is the Poisson's Ratio for the material and ranges from 0.3 for metals to 0.5 for rubber polymers.
 For PE, a value of 0.4 is accepted for calculation purposes.

 Because of the comparatively high circumferential strain in a PE pipe under normal operating pressures, the longitudinal contraction may be significant where there is no restraint.
 This can occur in above ground installations or where slip liners are not grouted.
-In these circumstances the pipeline may require anchoring to prevent separation, The ultimate circumferential strength of the pipes will increase slightly when axial contraction is prevented.
+In these circumstances the pipeline may require anchoring to prevent separation.
+The ultimate circumferential strength of the pipes will increase slightly when axial contraction is prevented.

 Worked Example